DMDuFresne/Quick-MING/Readme.md

 - [Grafana](https://grafana.com/): An analytics platform for all your metrics.

+- [Telegraf](https://github.com/influxdata/telegraf/): A server agent to collect metrics.

-- [mpous/ming](https://github.com/mpous/ming): The MING stack as used in this project is based on the work done by [Marc Pous](https://github.com/mpous).
+- [mpous/ming](https://github.com/mpous/ming): The MING stack as used in this project is inspired by the work done by [Marc Pous](https://github.com/mpous).

 Each tool brings unique capabilities to any project, and their combination allows for a robust data monitoring solution.
 For their individual licensing terms, please refer to their respective websites or documentation.